The following is an example of the slider curve types available on modern osu!

 In order to avoid using Perfect Curve sliders, you can do the following things:

-- On b20121106 and later, you can make sliders that have more or less than 3 total control points.
+- If you want to use a more modern client such as Stable, then make sure your sliders have more or less than 3 total control points.
 Alternatively, adding a red anchor to any slider will force it to switch to the Bezier curve type.

 If you want to convert them manually, you can copy the slider and place it on the tick right after it originally started, then add 2 more points to the copied slider and move the points till the copied slider looks identical to the original one.
 Then you can delete the original one.